cy-0804/Bus-Ticket-Management-System/README.md

 3. Configure your connection to database.

     In this project we are using XAMPP.
 The php file need to be put into the following folder structure : `XAMPP\htdocs\busApi\<php files>.`

+    The php files in store in folder php files from your download resources

 <img width="461" height="490" alt="Screenshot 2025-07-18 225044" src="https://github.com/user-attachments/assets/58726a5d-f0a7-4e35-910c-71e69aec0fa8" />